-- The planned start and declared completion times for the various sessions scheduled for the training event. - The arrangements to transfer sailors to their accommodation.
-The handover process at the declared completion of training activities for the day.
-Whether the HC requires any additional parental shore side support for boats coming ashore.
+- > The planned start and declared completion times for the various sessions scheduled for the training event. - > The arrangements to transfer sailors to their accommodation. - > The handover process at the declared completion of training activities for the day. - Whether the HC requires any additional parental shore side support for boats coming ashore.

-The HC will give the HP the House Parent Booklet/Medical and Emergency Contact Details and introduce them to the main venue contact.
+The HC will brief the HP on any sailor issues that he/she feels they should know about and introduce them to the main venue contact.